 The OSHC is insurance that assists international students to meet the costs of medical and hospital care that they may need while in Australia.
 OSHC also covers limited benefits for pharmaceuticals and ambulance services.

 Students must provide evidence of cover for themselves and any accompanying dependants for the proposed duration of their Student visa in order to be granted a visa.

 To allow students a reasonable time period to organise their affairs on completion of their course, students should obtain OSHC for a period covering at least one month after the course end date on their Confirmation of Enrolment (CoE).
 For students studying a package course, the OSHC should cover their entire package and at least one month after the course end date on the latest CoE in the package.

-Our consultant at Global Enterprises Group can advice you on your course and education provider options, based on your need, budget, and future plan for your career and lifestyle, and assist you all the way from applying for a course until your student visa is grant and settled in Australia.
+Our consultants at LH Global can advice you on your course and education provider options, based on your need, budget, and future plan for your career and lifestyle, and assist you all the way from applying for a course until your student visa is grant and settled in Australia.
 We can further assist you in apply for work visa, skilled migration visas after graduating.